 My wife’s food came first and I got my tonkatsu a few minutes later.
 My eyes nearly popped out when I saw the size of it.
 This tonkatsu could feed two but no way was I going to share.
 Good thing all the walking made me work up an appetite.

 The actual pork was flattened so the meat was really tender.
-And the brown sauce on top was tangy and heaven.
-The rice, the miso soup, the faced sized tonkatsu for 900¥ and the friendly hard working family.
+And the brown sauce on top was tangy and heavenly.
+The rice, the miso soup, the faced-sized tonkatsu for 900¥, and the friendly hard-working family.
 I simply fell in love with this restaurant.

 If you’re reading this I highly recommend having a meal at Sarashina Honten.
 But I have to add, like many restaurants in Japan that smoking is allowed in Sarashina Honten.
 Just wanted to put that out there.

-Cross this river on Keyaki Odori Street and your halfway between JR Wakayama Station and Wakayama Castle…
+Cross this river on Keyaki Odori Street and you’re halfway between JR Wakayama Station and Wakayama Castle…

 How to Get to Wakayama Castle from JR Wakayama Station